Power Of Attorney

 Creation of a power of attorney also eliminates the possibility that family members will be at each other’s throats during a health crisis or financial calamity.
 This proactive estate planning tool, and the “agent” named within it, takes the guesswork out of growing older.

-The Illinois law firm that excels at the drafting of powers of attorney, and has for decades, is the Lynch Law Offices, P.C.
+The Illinois law firm that excels at the drafting of powers of attorney, and has for decades, is the Lynch Law, LLC.
 Accomplished estate planning lawyer John J. Lynch established his law firm to help individuals just like you, with families just like yours, to cope with the changes that life can hand us without warning.

 A Family Approach To Estate Planning In DuPage County, Will County And Surrounding Areas